cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 > The values contained in the buffers from the different processes in
 > the group have been gathered in the 2-D array in process with rank 0.

-### Gathering buffer-like objects in all processes
+### Allgather Memory Objects

+This method is a many to many communication operation, where data from all processors is gatherd in a continious memory object on each of the processors.
+This is functionally equifalend to

+1. A gather on rank 0
+2. A Sactter from rank 0

+However this operation has naturally a perfomance bottleneck while all communication goes through rank0.
+Instead we can use parallel communication between all of the processes at once to improve the performance.
+The optimization is implicit and the user does not need to worry about it.

-In this example, each process in the communicator group computes and stores values in a NumPy array (row).
+We demonstarte its use on the following example.
+Each process in the communicator group computes and stores values in a NumPy array (row).
 For each process, these values correspond to the multiples of the process' rank and the integers in the range of the communicator group's size.
 After values have been computed in each process, the different arrays are gathered into a 2D array (table) and distributed to ALL the members of the communicator group (as opposed to a single member, which is the case when `comm.Gather()` is used instead).

 ![Example to gather the data from each process into ALL of the processes in the